Women Living with HIV

 Women are resilient.
 Women are the solution.
 Advances in HIV treatment have given people living with HIV the tools to live long, healthy lives.
 Improvements in HIV medications means having HIV can be a manageable condition.
 When a person living with HIV is diagnosed early and participates in their medical care, they can live about as long as someone not living with HIV.

 Taking your HIV medications as prescribed helps keep you healthy by lowering the amount of HIV in your blood to levels that cannot be detected (seen) by standard laboratory tests.
-This is called this having an undetectable viral load.
-When you have a consistently undetectable viral load for six months or longer and have no other sexually transmitted infections, you cannot pass HIV to your sexual partner.
+This is called having an undetectable viral load.
+When you have a consistently undetectable viral load for six months or longer, you cannot pass HIV to your sexual partner.
 In short, Undetectable = Untransmittable (#UequalsU).

 It is important to know that, even if your viral load is undetectable, your viral load can become detectable again if you stop taking HIV medication.